Summing the sum of digits: A quick lemma that will be used several times

 \section{A quick lemma that will be used several times}

-In this short section we give an easy useful lemma (the first equality can be found, e.g., as Lemma~7 on page~683 in \cite{Alla14}, or as Exercise~3.11.5 on page~112 in \cite{AS}; the other equalities are immediate consequences of the first one).
+In this short section we give an easy useful lemma (the first equality can be found, e.g., as~\cite[Lem.~7, p.~683]{Alla14}, or as~\cite[Ex.~3.11.5, p.~112]{AS}; the other equalities are immediate consequences of the first one).